rico5550/Tic_Tac_Toe/common_errors.md

 The model processing time varies based on data size, ranging from minutes to hours.
 Upon completion, OpenAI will dispatch an email to the registered account.
 Access the provided 'Fine-tuning UI' hyperlink in the email to inspect your model and obtain the Model ID.

-    Solution:

-    The model processing time varies based on data size, ranging from minutes to hours.
-Upon completion, OpenAI will dispatch an email to the registered account.
-    Access the provided 'Fine-tuning UI' hyperlink in the email to inspect your model and obtain the Model ID.